malcolmsparks/clj-logging-config/README.md

 ## Thread-local logging

 Often you want to log on a per-thread (or per-agent) basis.
 Perhaps you are writing a job processing system and want a separate log file for each job.
-By default, neither _log4j_ nor _java.util.logging_ are configured to support this.
+By default neither _log4j_ nor _java.util.logging_ support this without a lot of programmatic extension.
+Clojure's macro system makes this fairly straight-forward.

-    (enable-thread-local-logging!)

     (with-logging-config
       [:root {:out "job.log" :level :info}